MarkDing/IoT-Project-Development-in-VS-Code/README.md

 **Run Commander Tool in Command Line**

 This way works in seamless way with VS Code.
 It is recommended.
+Thanks for Eric's contribution on this.

 Press **CTRL+N**, open a new file, typing follow text in the file.
 Save as **flash.bat** under current workspace (C:\Users\username\SimplicityStudio\v4_workspace\Z3LightSoc).